10 Best Loudness Meter Plugins (LUFS, RMS, True Peak)

 This plugin actually centers around a unique “Super Meter” that tracks three critical measurements at once: LUFS for loudness, TrueDyn for dynamics, and True Peak for peaks.
 I can monitor both short-term values on the outer rim and integrated values on the inner rim, all from a single visual display.

 The modular design lets you build my own metering layout.
 You can add or remove modules, resize them, and arrange everything to match your workflow.
-Decibel VST plugin also supports remote metering on mobile devices, which means you can push the display to an iPad or Android tablet and keep your DAW screen clear.
+Decibel VST plugin also supports remote metering on mobile devices, so you can push the display to an iPad or Android tablet and keep your DAW screen clear.

 • Super Meter with TrueDyn Technology